cheeseonamonkey/ChessAnalyzer25/Docs/DESIGN.md

+# Design

-Essentially it is a big data transformation pipeline.
+Essentially this is a big data transformation pipeline.

 The pipeline passes a single, mutable reference though several broad layers with strong separations of concern: